ShreyashPG/project-launcher/README.md

 ## Features

-- Generates **project folder structures** for multiple frameworks like React, Vue, Next.js, Nuxt, Express, and TypeScript.
+- Generates **project folder structures** for multiple frameworks like React, Vue, Next.js, Nuxt, Express, TypeScript and Angular.
 - Provides **default configuration files** (like `package.json`, `.gitignore`, `README.md`) to get you started right away.
 - Supports **custom templates** to extend and modify project types.
 - Offers an **interactive CLI** to guide you through selecting the project type and providing project details.